necolas/react-native-web/docs/components/ScrollView.md

 **scrollEventThrottle**: number = 0

-This controls how often the scroll event will be fired while scrolling (in events per seconds).
-A higher number yields better accuracy for code that is tracking the scroll position, but can lead to scroll performance problems.
+This controls how often the scroll event will be fired while scrolling (as a time interval in ms).
+A lower number yields better accuracy for code that is tracking the scroll position, but can lead to scroll performance problems.
 The default value is `0`, which means the scroll event will be sent only once each time the view is scrolled.